vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 Archimedes has built a strategy that makes use of Curve's stableswap pool, incentivized by its own dynamic emissions mechanism, that attempts to offer consistently superior returns to its LPs.
 The strategy involves protocol-owned liquidity, which gives Archimedes control of the pool's behavior, allowing it to offer its users access to profitable yield strategies.

 Archimedes pays LPs in its native ARCH token.
 Liquidity Takers (LTs) must pay a fee (in ARCH tokens) when opening a leverage position.
 Demand to open a leveraged position thus produces a buy pressure on ARCH tokens.
-ARCH fees are then redistributed to LPs to incentivize deep liquidity and enable to protocol to mint greater amounts of lvUSD.
+ARCH fees are then redistributed to LPs to incentivize deep liquidity and enable the protocol to mint greater amounts of lvUSD.

 ARCH thus serves as a utility token within the protocol that is required to access leverage.
-The ARCH yield provided by the protocol is [dynamically adjusted](https://docs.archimedesfi.com/tokenomics-and-ecosystem/arch-dynamic-emissions) such that pool yields remain competitive against a subset of high TVL stable coin pools on Curve finance.
+The ARCH yield provided by the protocol is [dynamically adjusted](https://docs.archimedesfi.com/tokenomics-and-ecosystem/arch-dynamic-emissions) such that pool yields remain competitive against a subset of high TVL stablecoin pools on Curve.

 ### Leverage Rounds